Jeremiahogingo/AI-Disaster_Response_and_Management_system/docs/USER_GUIDE.md

-# DisasterConnect User Guide
+# Disaster_Management_System_ User Guide

-Welcome to DisasterConnect!
+Welcome to Disaster_Management_System!
 This guide will help you understand and use all the features of our disaster response coordination platform.

 ## Table of Contents
 - [Getting Started](#getting-started)